 An EHT AP shall not assign an AID value of 2007 to any STA.

-35.14.2 EHT BSS 6 GHz operation

-(#2852)In the 6 GHz band, a 6 GHz EHT AP may announce to 6 GHz non-EHT STAs a BSS operating
+(#4167)(#2852) An EHT AP may announce (#7861) a BSS operating

-channel width that is different from the BSS operating channel width that it announces to 6 GHz non-AP
+channel width that is different from the BSS operating channel width that it announces to non-AP

-EHT STAs if the EHT BSS operating channel width includes at least one disallowed 20 MHz channel and/or
+EHT STAs if the EHT BSS operating channel width includes at least one punctured 20 MHz subchannel and/or

 if the announced EHT BSS operating channel width is not supported by an HE BSS.

-A 6 GHz EHT AP shall announce the BSS operating channel width in the HE Operation element with the
+(#4167)An EHT AP shall announce the BSS operating channel width in the HE Operation element with the

 following restriction:

-— The announced BSS operating channel width in the HE Operation element is the widest width without covering the disallowed 20 MHz channels.
+— The announced BSS operating channel width in the HE Operation element is the (#7364)maximum width (#5111) including the primary channel without covering any punctured 20 MHz subchannel indicated in the Disabled Subchannel Bitmap field in the EHT Operation element as defined in 35.14.3 (Preamble puncturing operation) (#4169).

 The announced BSS operating channel width in HE Operation element is no more than the BSS operating

-channel width in the EHT Operation element.
+channel width in the EHT Operation element (#4168) and the corresponding BSS shall not operate as an 80+80 MHz BSS.